 South Carolina has also undertaken preparations in order to stay ahead of the storm.
 South Carolina Gov. Nikki Haley has ordered evacuations in many coastal parts of the state which could affect upwards of 1 million residents.
 As of Tuesday morning, the center of the storm is projected to edge along the Florida coast, however, officials warn that even a slight change in the hurricane’s path could send it toward heavily populated areas.
 Hurricane Matthew is next expected to hit Cuba.

 While the true potential of Hurricane Matthew is yet to be known, Florida along with the east coast will continue to make preparations for the incoming storm.
-The Morgan Law Group calls Florida home and our team will continue to keep everyone affected by this storm in our thoughts.
+The Morgan Law Group P.A. calls Florida home and our team will continue to keep everyone affected by this storm in our thoughts.
 As a firm dedicated to civil litigation and bad faith insurance claims, we are proud to assist Florida residents in disputes with insurance companies over claims.
 We represent clients who have been adversely affected by storms to secure the compensation that they need in order to move on with their lives.